 - Botector (Aureobasidium pullulans strains DSM 14940 and 14941) at 5 to 10 oz/A depending on water volume.
 Can be applied day of harvest.
 Was effective in one western Oregon test at low disease pressure.
 4-hr reentry.
 O

-- Serenade ASO (Bacillus subtilis strain QST 713) at 2 to 6 quarts/A plus an adjuvant.
-Active ingredient is a small protein.
+- Serenade ASO (Bacillus subtilis strain QST 713) at 2 to 4 quarts/A. Active ingredient is a small protein.
 Serenade Garden Disease Control is available for home use.
 Although useful in Georgia on rabbiteyes, efficacy in the Pacific Northwest is low to none.
 4-hr reentry.
 H O

 Ehlenfeldt, M.K., Polashock, J.J., Stretch, A.W. and Kramer, M. 2010.
 Ranking cultivated blueberry for mummy berry blight and fruit infection incidence using resampling and principle component analysis.
 HortScience 45:1205-1210.